Simeonedef/Galaxy-Image-Gen/analysis/README.md

 Threshold helper:
 Visualization tool used to understand the effect of different intensity threshold values in determining which clusters in an image are detected as galaxies.

+Analysis patches and positions:
+Notebook containing two experiments: one to analyse how the position of the patches influences the score and one to analyse how the choice of patches influences the score.

+FFT visualize:
+Visualization tool for Fourier transform representation of images with different scores.